Entry of women to Sabarimala: Arguments against the entry of women

 Some women choose not to enter the temple, believing that it would be an insult to Malikappurathamma's love and sacrifice.

 There is also a rule for men who want to pray at the temple; they have to take a vow of celibacy for 4 weeks leading up to their visit.
 Some argue that female pilgrims will 'distract' the male pilgrims, who follow a 41-day period of strict abstinence from sex.
 A statement by the president of the Travancore Devaswom Board stated that allowing women into the temple will lead to 'immoral activities' and turn the place into 'a spot for sex tourism, like Thailand'.

 Another argument is that the Sabarimala temple is situated at the top of a hill surrounded by mountains and dense forests, which some regard as physically challenging for women to navigate.
 An official of Sabarimala has pointed out that the lack of adequate sanitation facilities for women would make their journey difficult.
 Hospital facilities are also sparse.

+In the review case 2026 in the Supreme Court Senior advocates like Gopal Subramanium and Aryama Sundaram have argued that a temple is the “abode of the deity".
+Senior Advocate Subramanium argued for focusing on the scope of Articles 25 and 26 and the balance between individual rights and denominational autonomy.
+Justice B.V.
+Nagarathna observed that a non-believer has no standing to question customs tied to a temple and deity.
+A person who does not subscribe to the faith should not litigate against its practices.
+Justice Nagarathna questioned why courts should go further into “essential religious practice” once a practice is identified as religious rather than secular.